skip to Main Content

 Survivorship Period: The Five-Day Survival Rule

-In a will, will-writers can specify a survivorship period where the beneficiary must survive the will-writer beyond a specified period, or else their gift will be lapsed and distributed to someone else in the will.
+Will writers can specify a survivorship period where the beneficiary must survive the will-writer beyond a specified period, or else their gift will be lapsed and given to someone else.
 Essentially, a survivorship period gives the will-writer more power over how their estate is to be distributed.
-If a beneficiary lives past the survivorship period, the original testator’s estate will then be distributed according to the beneficiary’s will, once he/she has deceased.
 When a survivorship period is not specified in the will, there is a five-day survival rule by law in BC.

 Five-Day Survival Rule